 The City of Allentown's Emergency Medical Services (EMS) is a public service system that includes all-paramedic staffed ambulances that are dispatched 24 hours/day through an enhanced 9-1-1 communications system.
 Allentown's paramedics responded to 15,542 requests for emergency medical assistance in 2015; a number that grows larger each year.

 To reach our citizens and visitors who need help, our Communications Center utilizes a state-of-the-art computer-aided dispatching (CAD) system which automatically performs vital dispatching functions such as determining the closest ambulance to the call through the use of automatic vehicle locator's (AVL's).
 A modified system status management plan positions ambulances throughout the service area to ensure the quickest possible response to emergency calls.
 In-vehicle computers are utilized to receive CAD information and safety messages as well as view maps of the City and access GPS information.

 In 2008, we designed a new and unique safety-enhanced ambulance visibility scheme for our fleet.
 In 2009 we ordered new ambulances that included interior safety features.
-In 2010 we will install in-vehicle camera systems and computer controlled medication vaults.
-In 2011, we began a transition that will begin the largest operational change in Allentown EMS history.
+In 2010 we installed in-vehicle camera systems and computer controlled medication vaults.
+In 2011, we began a transition that will created the largest operational change in Allentown EMS history.
 EMS Shift Supervisors began working on a "temporary assignment" basis.
 In 2012, our shift supervisors became permanent positions, providing EMS with round the clock supervision.

 The fleet includes 8 ALS equipped ambulances where two advanced life support ambulances that are staffed around the clock with two additional ALS ambulances operating during peak call-volume times.
 Additionally, our shift supervisor responds to calls 24hrs a day in an ALS quick response vehicle.